mdenomy/expense_tracker/Readme.md

 ##Iteration 1
 Create a model for Expenses.
 Each expense has an amount and a description.

+Put basic validations on the the Expense model:

+* Amounts must be greater than zero
+* Must have a description

 ###Branches
 * 1-1-failing-validations
 * 1-2-passing-validations